Connecticut's 5th House of Representatives district

-The fifth Connecticut House of Representatives district elects one member of the Connecticut House of Representatives.
-Its current representative is Maryam Khan.
-The district consists of the northeastern part of the city of Hartford, which includes the Blue Hills, Clay-Arsenal neighborhoods and Downtown Hartford.
-The district is one of few in Connecticut to have a Black majority population.
+Connecticut's 5th House of Representatives district elects one member of the Connecticut House of Representatives.
+The district consists of the northeastern part of the city of Hartford, including the Blue Hills and Clay Arsenal neighborhoods, as well as Downtown Hartford.
+The district is one of the few in Connecticut with a Black majority population.
 Owing to this fact, it is one of the safest House districts in Connecticut for Democrats.

 It has been represented by Maryam Khan since March 1, 2022.